-Certain Class I products will still have an additional three years to comply until May 26, 2024, providing welcome relief for eligible manufacturers.
+Certain Class I products will still have three years to comply until May 26, 2024, providing welcome relief for eligible manufacturers.

-Generally, under the new EU Medical Device Regulation implementation process, reusable surgical instruments and/or devices with a measuring function will be recategorized as Class Ir, Class I sterile devices as I’m.
+Generally, under the new EU Medical Device Regulation implementation process, reusable surgical instruments and devices with a measuring function will be recategorized as Class Ir, Class I sterile devices as Im.

 However, no significant changes to the design and intended purpose of devices allow manufacturers that choose to benefit from this extension period until they are Medical DR-compliant.

-- It is important to note that there is no grandfathering provision for Class I manufacturers.
+- It is important to note that Class I manufacturers have no grandfathering provision.

-- All products need to be CE marked and must comply with the appropriate conformity assessment procedures.
+- All products must be CE-marked and comply with the appropriate conformity assessment procedures.

 - Class I products — sterile and/or with measuring functions — can also obtain CE certification through self-declaration; however, they require additional certification for the sterility aspects and/or measuring functions via an NB.